-The Centre for Urban Design is a group of professional architects, landscape architects and urban designers experienced in urban design policy, collaborating across relevant professional institutes, working across government, industry and academic and research sectors, and integrating with engineering, traffic, transport, planning and environment expertise.
+The Urban Design Roads and Waterways team is a group of professional architects, landscape architects and urban designers experienced in urban design policy, collaborating across relevant professional institutes, working across government, industry and academic and research sectors, and integrating with engineering, traffic, transport, planning and environment expertise.
 It is responsible for:

-- Developing and managing high level urban design direction across the organisation from a central point of view to achieve overall urban design quality on projects across the state. - Setting the preconditions, guiding and reviewing planning and assessment work and facilitating and monitoring good urban design outcomes on all infrastructure programs and projects consistent with this document. - Enabling a whole of government perspective and international perspective to bear on infrastructure work.
+- Developing and managing high level urban design direction across the organisation from a central point of view to achieve overall urban design quality on projects across the state. - Setting the preconditions, guiding and reviewing planning and assessment work and facilitating and monitoring good urban design outcomes on all infrastructure programs and projects consistent with this document

-- Providing education and training in urban design and how it is applied. - Sharing project knowledge and experience across the whole of Transport and helping achieve consistency in overlapping project and divisional programs of work.
+- Enabling a whole of government perspective and international perspective to bear on infrastructure work. - Providing education and training in urban design and how it is applied. - Sharing project knowledge and experience across the whole of Transport and helping achieve consistency in overlapping project and divisional programs of work.

-In response to these functions the Centre for Urban Design works as a strategic group.
+In response to these functions the Urban Design Roads and Waterways team works as a strategic group.
 It is involved in projects at all phases, but is not embedded in regions or the individual projects themselves.
 It coordinates a shortlist of urban design contractors for use in project teams and acts as the interface in project issues.

-The Centre for Urban Design provides services and advice to project teams in terms of briefs, Scope of Works and Technical Criteria, training, reviews, convening of panels and review groups, tender assessments, assistance in multi criteria analysis and value engineering, urban designer selection, resolution of urban design options, strategic design solutions, design advice presentations of projects to design interested customers, stakeholders and the community and monitoring of construction and maintenance.
+The Urban Design Roads and Waterways team provides services and advice to project teams in terms of briefs, client requirements, Scope of Works and Technical Criteria, training, reviews, convening of panels and review groups, tender assessments, assistance in multi criteria analysis and value engineering, urban designer selection, resolution of urban design options, strategic design solutions, design advice presentations of projects to design interested customers, stakeholders and the community and monitoring of construction and maintenance.

-Figure 1 The scope and breadth of the Centre for Urban Design's role.
+Figure 1 The scope and breadth of the Urban Design Roads and Waterways team's role.
 It is important for those who develop urban design policy to be engaged in the promulgation and implementation of that policy.

-Project engineers and designers
+1.5.2 Project engineers and designers

-Project technical advisors-including geotechnical, civil and structural engineers and road and bridge designers-need to consider this approach and, in particular, the compendium of urban design guideline documents on bridges, noise walls, slope stabilisation and tunnels.
+Project technical advisors - including geotechnical, civil and structural engineers and road and bridge designers - need to consider this approach and, in particular, the compendium of urban design guideline documents on bridges, noise walls, slope stabilisation and tunnels.
 The application of all guidelines and standards should be applied with common sense, lead to holistic solutions and serve the objectives of the Beyond the Pavement.
 Where solutions are not clear cut a context sensitive approach should be followed considering community and safety issues and risk management practices should be adopted.

-Project directors and managers
+1.5.3 Project directors and managers

-Project managers and project directors, project office directors, program managers and asset managers dealing with major and minor projects, should use this document, champion and nurture good design and liaise with the Centre for Urban Design.
+Project managers and project directors, project office directors, program managers and asset managers dealing with major and minor projects, should use this document, champion and nurture good design and liaise with the Urban Design Roads and Waterways team.